Get Custom Training

 Example:

-“Release Train, Quiet Nerves” simulates the hour before a multi-service launch.
-You’ll decide what to freeze, who to brief, and what to put in the status note.
-Watch how incident risk, on-call load, and stakeholder confidence shift with each choice.
+A launch simulation models the hour before a multi‑service release.
+Learners decide which changes to freeze, whom to brief, and what information to include in status notes.
+The exercise illustrates how these choices affect incident risk, on‑call load, and stakeholder confidence.

 Upskilling Modules